pandoc/lua-filters/math2svg/README.md

 No Internet connection is established when creating MathJax SVG code using the `tex2svg` command of [`mathjax-node-cli`](https://github.com/mathjax/mathjax-node-cli).
+Nor will any Internet connection be established when viewing an SVG formula.

-Hence, formulas in SVG can be created offline and will remain private.
+Hence, formulas in SVG can be created and viewed offline whilst remaining private.

 For code auditing, see also:

 - <https://github.com/mathjax/MathJax-node>